 Traditional VPS tend to use hard disk drives for storage; However, some vendors, like VPS.net, have eschewed HDD completely, not only because of performance but also because of reliability and kitted their servers with SSD (solid state drives) only, hence the moniker SSD VPS.
 SSD are great for serving concurrent users as they can handle a high number of input/output operations simultaneously.

-Businesses opting for Cloud VPS are likely to seek stringent SLA as downtime would be very costly; VPS.net, for example, offers a 1,000% SLA; that’s 10 times the pro-rated rental for the downtime of the affected services.
+Businesses opting for Cloud VPS are likely to seek stringent SLA as downtime would be very costly; some providers, for example, offer a 1,000% SLA; that’s 10 times the pro-rated rental for the downtime of the affected services.

 Types of VPS Hosting

 Broadly speaking, VPS can be divided into two categories: fully managed and self-managed.

 With a fully managed VPS hosting, all management and maintenance responsibilities are handled by trained IT professionals who take care of your virtual server and make sure it keeps humming along nicely.
 This includes everything from the initial server, to installing updates, applying security patches, constant monitoring and taking backups.

 On the other hand, in a self-managed VPS, all the above mentioned items are the responsibility of the user.
 As you can expect, this requires a considerable high level of technical know-how and isn’t recommended for individuals who lack the technical expertise.
 The upside of course is that with this hosting, the user can tweak their system exactly as per their requirements, without having to work with the environment offered by the provider.

 As we’ve established, most users prefer VPS over other means of hosting due to the availability of adequate resources.
 So if you are receiving a good amount of traffic, a VPS will give your website much more room to flex than other hosting avenues.